dotnet/csharpstandard/standard/attributes.md

 > v.ScreenName = null;   // without attribute AllowNull, get a warning
 > ```
 >
-> without the attribute, the compiler is required to generate a warning because the non-nullable-typed property appears to be set to a null value.
+> without the attribute, the compiler may generate a warning because the non-nullable-typed property appears to be set to a null value.
 The presence of the attribute suppresses that warning. *end example*

 #### §The-DisallowNull-Attribute The DisallowNull attribute